BOBtheROSS/StreetGenFromEdges/README.md

 # Street Generation From Edges
-created for Blender 2.90 but might work for alder versions
+created for Blender 2.90 but might work for older versions

 # Description
 You can find the generate button in the Sidebar of the 3D View (to the right or press N to toggle it).
 In the Sidebar is a tab called Gen.